TudbuT/utils/RESET-PASSWORD-LINUX.md

 - Type "rootroot{enter}" again
 - Type "touch /.autorelabel"
 - Type "/sbin/reboot -f{enter}"
-- Press the power button on your PC until the screen goes black
-- Restart (can take pretty long, however).
+- The PC will restart (can take pretty long, however).
-- (Eventually, you need to do that 2 times)
+- (Eventually, you need to restart it again (manually), after that)
 - See, that is worked!
 Your root password is "rootroot", now!